VoxeLibre/VoxeLibre/mods/CORE/vl_seasons/README.txt

 The aim of this mod is to introduce a variety of nodes, functions, and entities related to the concept of seasons.
 The goal is to give voxelibre worlds a more dynamic and lively feeling to them.

+## Chat Command usage
+various chat command have been added to help with playtesting and development of things affected by season.

+/season gives the current season and effective day.
+/season X sets the effective day to a manual override value. e.g /season 55 for winter, requires server privs /season reset disables the override, resets effective day back to being based and updated on real-day.

 File Descriptions:
 init.lua for potential LBMs, ABMs, important first initializations, and then triggering other mod files. season-cycle.lua contains functions responsible for defining seasonal cycles and the amount of days that fall within them.